-Shopping addiction, which is also known as compulsive shopping, has been recognised within popular culture, the media and psychiatry.
-It is at times trivialised to an extent by association with the term ‘shopaholism’.
-Teatment from Priory can include the identification of any deeper psychological problems that may be affecting a person and subsequently treating with therapy and medicines.
+Shopping addiction, which is also known as compulsive shopping disorder or oniomania, is a socially and financially damaging psychological condition.
+Treatment for patients who seek help for their spending addiction from Priory can include the identification of any deeper psychological problems that may be affecting a person and subsequently treating with therapy and medicines.

-The Priory can help with identification of shopping addiction symptoms and treatments.
+The Priory can help with identification of shopping addiction and compulsive spending symptoms.